In Memoriam: Michael Ballard (Podolski)

 That night I will always remember.
 During the finale (which is truly glorious!), I looked over at him; the tears were running down his face!
 That seems like yesterday!

 A month later he would leave us.
 He had been at Barnes Hospital in St. Louis for two weeks.
-On November 9th, the last night that I would see him, he said, “Go home and get some rest.”
-He ask me to give him a hug, and then he asked me to do something he never did before, to please close the curtains in his room; it was if to say, “The performance is over.”
+On November 9th, the last night that I would see him, he said, Go home and get some rest.
+He asked me to give him a hug, and then he asked me to do something he never did before, to please close the curtains in his room; it was if to say, The performance is over.

 A Video Tribute

-Memorial gatherings were held on December 2 in the Edison Theater at Washington University, St. Louis; and at the loft of Kitty and Dick Cunningham in New York City on December 15.
+Memorial gatherings were held on December 2 in the Edison Theater at Washington University, St. Louis, and at the apartment of Kitty and Dick Cunningham in New York City on December 15.
 At these gatherings the video below was shown of Michael performing in a number of Murray Louis Dance Company works, The video features excerpts from Caligraph for Martyrs, Shubert, Hoopla, Geometrics, Personnae, Stutgart Suite, Index (to Necessary Neuroses), Head and Hand Improvisation (from the film series Dance as an Art Form), Continuum, and Proximities.

-Collage of Michael and Janis in the works of Murray Louis:
+A Tribute from Janis BrennerCollage of Michael and Janis in the works of Murray Louis:Glances, November Dances, Cleopatra, and Stravinsky Montage

 In honor and remembrance of December 1st, World AIDS Day... and in memory of Michael Ballard, my main dance partner for six years in the Murray Louis Dance Company and afterward for several seasons in St. Louis.
 Michael was our dance captain, our calm in the midst of any storm, and such an elegant, articulate dancer and giving partner.
 He danced with Nikolais Dance Theater before MLDC, was featured on the cover of Dance Magazine, and co-authored the book Conversations with a Dancer with Kitty Cunningham in 1980.
 We lost him in late 1991, at age 49.
 To All The Precious Lives Lost, we honor you and will never forget.
+Click image to englarge.

-Michael’s Role as Scheherezade
+Michaels Role as Scheherezade

 Murray Louis cast Michael as the sensuous dreamer Scheherezade, the central role in his new work that premiered on January 18, 1974 at Butler University in Indianapollis, Indiana.
 Two years later, Michael was featured on the cover of Dance Magazine, with an extenive interview with Kitty Cunningham, which was excerpted from Conversations with a Dancer, co-authored by Michael and Kitty. later published in 1980.